BIANCA I LAUREANO, PhD h.c., MA, CSE, CSES she/they/Dr.

 CADY S. MOORE she/her/hers

 Cady was our first ANTE UP! intern in 2020.
 She completed her masters degree through her practicum / engaged learning internship with us by helping create new courses.
-Cady is working exclusively on the Media Literacy and Net Neutrality course at this time.
-She will help us launch the pilot and the formal course, co-teach, offer technology support, and help evaluate the course to include participant feedback in the expansion of the class.
+Cady co-created the Media Literacy and Net Neutrality course.
+She helped us launch the pilot and the formal course, co-teach, offer technology support, and helped evaluate the course to include participant feedback in the expansion of the class.

-She will receive her M.A. in Maternal and Child Health from the University of Minnesota’s School of Public Health, and has received her B.A. in History, and B.A. in Global Studies from the University of Minnesota.
+She received her M.A. in Maternal and Child Health from the University of Minnesota’s School of Public Health, and has received her B.A. in History, and B.A. in Global Studies from the University of Minnesota.
 She currently lives in Sacramento with her husband, two cats, and many plants!

 She is dedicated to perpetuating healthy and positive messages about sexuality and self-worth.
 For nearly a decade, she has been teaching groups of all ages and from a variety of backgrounds.
 She has designed and implemented programs on leadership, Jewish education, sexuality education, and personal development, intended for audiences ranging from teens to adults.
 Read more on her website.

 Hilary North-Ellasante has over two decades of experience working for social change and developing initiatives for equity and inclusion in school communities.
 Their work is rooted in both an awareness that systemic oppression impacts all aspects of life in this society, and a commitment to Liberation for all people.
 Hilary’s approach to working with individual clients and groups is relational, experiential, and often includes elements of emergent design.
 They are trained in circle keeping and believe in the inherent wisdom of groups to surface wounds and then take part in healing them.
 Hilary is currently working on an intersectional anti-racist graphic novel for young people.

 Aida Manduley, LCSW they/them elle/ellx (COMING SOON) visit their website.